sebas77/-Obsolete-TaskRunner/README.md

 TaskRunner for Unity3D
 ======================

+ATTENTION: THIS PRODUCT IS NOW DEPRECATED AND OBSOLETE.
+NEW VERSION IS HERE: https://github.com/sebas77/Svelto.Task

 Runs Asynchronous tasks in Parallel and Serial.
 More information here: http://blog.sebaslab.com/run-serial-parallel-asynchronous-tasks-unity3d-c/

 Just copy the files in your Asset folder and use the scene included to test the code.